ColleagueRiley/Clipboard-Copy-Paste/README.md

 		}
 ```

-Now, you can pass the final array of supported targets back to the requestor via `XChangeProperty`.
+Now, you can pass the final array of supported targets to the requestor via `XChangeProperty`.
 This tells the requestor which targets to expect for the original list it sent.

 The message will be sent out asap when [`XFlush`](https://www.x.org/releases/X11R7.5/doc/man/man3/XSync.3.html) is called.